TimoGuy/BTZC_game_engine/README.md

             - Also, maybe creating the physics objects doesn't need to happen immediately anyway, bc the physics objects will just be created when the game is starting to be played anyway, not during level authoring time.
         - Hmmm, also seems like there needs to be a `scene_serialize()` thing for the impl of the thingies.
         - [ ] Think about these thoughts ^^
+            - I think that this kinda change would be good.
+Like changing the `create_char_controller()` thing to be more of a decorator function and creating an abstract form physics thing that has no impl would be good.
     - Thoughts on transform hierarchy:
         - The gameobject will have a transform so that the transform hierarchy is possible.
         - Soooo, does that mean that there will be redundant transforms for both the render object and the gameobject?
 It kinda seems that way.
 Most gameobjects will have associated render objects.
 They'll have transforms anyway for the transform hierarchy.